Best daily deals

 • Anker Soundcore Space Q45 ($149 at Amazon): Striking up a nice balance between price and feature set, these cans include a surprisingly good app with an equalizer, as well as good ANC.
 That you get LDAC and AAC codecs mean it pairs with any operating system, while the 3.5mm cable means you can use it with the airplane media player.

 • Anker Soundcore Life Q20 ($59 at Amazon): This is the headset to get if you want barebones, no-nonsense active noise canceling (ANC) on a budget.
-Sure, the lack of bleeding-edge features and an outdated USB port may be a drag, but this headset does very well for the price.
+The lack of bleeding-edge features and an outdated USB port may be a drag, but this headset does very well for the price.

-• Bose Noise Canceling Headphones 700 ($229 at Bose): This pair of premium headphones cancels out noise handily.
-That it does not fold down and isn’t as comfortable to wear as the QuietComfort 45 is unfortunate, given that the aesthetics are more slick.
+• Bose Noise Canceling Headphones 700 ($379 at Amazon): This pair of premium headphones cancels out noise handily.
+It does not fold down and isn’t as comfortable to wear as the QuietComfort 45, which is unfortunate, given that the aesthetics are slicker.
 For the accident-prone, the IPX4 rating is a nice feature.

 • Shure AONIC 50 ($298 at Amazon): For the folks who wear glasses, the AONIC 50 has been tested as providing a pleasant fit.
 It’s made of premium materials and sounds good, with a huge slew of high-quality Bluetooth codecs and wired listening options.

-• Sony WH-XB910N ($148 at Amazon): First off, these headphones are too bassy for most listeners, but they are comfortable, and you can use the Sony Headphones app to improve the sound with EQ.
-The fact it costs less than the flagship WH-1000XM5 is nothing to snub your nose at.
+• Sony WH-XB910N ($148 at Amazon): First off, by default, these headphones are too bassy for most listeners, but they are comfortable, but you can use the Sony Headphones app to improve the sound with EQ.
+It costs less than the flagship WH-1000XM5, which makes it worth a closer look.

 What you should know about noise canceling headphones for flying on an airplane